peterbikes/Sudoku_Solver/README.md

 ## Regarding impossible boards

-It will crash on impossible boards, like for example this one:
+It will test all possible solutions, even on impossible boards, like for example this one:

 <img src="./extras/impossible_board.png"/>